Jim Jordan's rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 Jordan’s skill set proved particularly useful in the politically charged years after Trump won the White House.

-In recognition of Jordan’s growing influence, Republicans moved him to the House Intelligence committee during the first impeachment proceedings against Trump in 2019.
-And when Republicans won the House in last year’s election, Jordan secured the chairmanship of the Judiciary Committee, one of the most prestigious posts in Congress — and one well-suited to his combative style.
+Republicans moved him to the House Intelligence committee during the first impeachment proceedings against Trump in 2019.
+When Republicans won the House in last year’s election, Jordan secured the chairmanship of the Judiciary Committee.

-In tense hearings this year, Jordan has sparred with Cabinet secretaries, FBI officials and ambassadors alike, accusing them all of taking part in a “weaponization” of government against conservatives.
-Jordan comes to the hearings with a wrestler’s mindset, trying to anticipate his opponents’ moves ahead of time during preparatory sessions in his Capitol Hill office.
+In hearings this year, Jordan has sparred with Cabinet secretaries, FBI officials and ambassadors alike, accusing them all of taking part in a “weaponization” of government against conservatives.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.